MRGhidini/Psvimgtools-Easy-FrontEnd/README.md

 # Option for App´s

 In this option, it searches all APP in the root of the APPGAMES folder list program in a listbox, and after selecting loads within Ps vita / APP
+Here are some APP options that you can install directly on psvita.

+-VITASHELL-VitaShell
+-MLCL00001-MolecularShell
+-HACKINFOR
+-WOLOLO
+-HIDENAPPS
+-PCSA00044-SKYPE
+-URICALL00

+If you want to add more app, add it directly to the root folder of the tool in Program Files (x86) \ PsvimgToolsEasy \ Psvimgtools Easy FrontEnd \ APPGAMES

 ## Special thanks
 - Team Molecule / Yifanlu